Modern Languages and Literatures

 SPAN 380: Cine, Literatura y Sociedad Amr Lat

 (Cine, Literatura y Sociedad América Latina.)
 This course is an interdisciplinary study of Latin American societies, focusing on film and literature from multiple perspectives: artistic, historical, political, and socio-economic.
 The seminar will highlight the magisterial artistic achievements of Latin American novelists, short story writers, and playwrights and film adaptations of their works.
 It will scrutinize the links between socio-political events and artistic production.
 Seminar materials will include films, chapters from novels, short stories, plays, and readings on film, social issues, and politics.
 The basic format will be discussion with occasional interactive lectures.
 Assignments will include short essays, oral presentations, and a final exam.
 Prerequisite: SPAN 300 or 305 or 306 or equivalent, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Writing requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Writing Intensive.)

 cross listed: LNAM 380, CINE 380